AdoriZahard/hi3er/docs/index.md

 - | :----:
 **Entwined [P]**: For every summoned entity, ELF, or Support Valkyrie present, enemies take 8% bonus Total DMG (5 stacks max). | 1st
 **Rodent [V]**: For every summoned entity, ELF, or Support Valkyrie present, Valkyrie deals 10% bonus Total DMG (5 stacks max). | 2nd
-**Lodging [C]**: ELF Ultimates and Support Valkyries' support skills have 20% reduced CD. | 3rd **Lip Poison [E]**: Total DMG from summoned entities, ELFs, and Support Valkyries increases by 60%. | Filler **Nexus Signet 1: Infinite [X]** |
+**Lip Poison [E]**: Total DMG from summoned entities, ELFs, and Support Valkyries increases by 60%. | 3rd **Lodging [C]**: ELF Ultimates and Support Valkyries' support skills have 20% reduced CD. | Optional 4th **Nexus Signet 1: Infinite [X]** |
 **Dead [X]**: For every second in Mind Sync, Valkyrie herself, summoned entities, ELFs, and Support Valkyries deal 10% bonus Total DMG.
 5 stacks max.
 9 stacks max with any summoned entity present.
 Reset on exiting Mind Sync. | 1st
+**Unknown [X]**: Triggering Mind Sync again during Mind Sync reduces the CD of ELF Ultimates and Support Valkyries' support skills by 2s.
+With any summoned entity present, the CDs are reduced by 2s additionally.
+This effect can only be triggered once per 4s. | Optional 2nd

+!!! note
+    Dead [X] is a must.
+Lodging and Unknown [X] are good options to take in order to abuse your Supports faster for better chances against Husk but otherwise not needed.

 ####<p align="center">Griseo - Signet of Stars (5th Signet)</p>

 Signet | Priority
 - | :----:
 **Red & Hot**: Using a weapon active taints enemies nearby with red paint for 8s and makes them take 25% bonus Physical and Elemental DMG (cannot stack).
-Triggering it again resets the duration. | 1st YES
+Triggering it again resets the duration. | 1st
 **Yellow & Warm**: Using an Ultimate taints enemies nearby with yellow paint for 8s and makes them take 30% bonus Total DMG.
-Triggering it again resets the duration. | 2nd YES
+Triggering it again resets the duration. | 2nd
 **Black & Dark**: Every time an enemy is tainted, Valkyries deals 10% bonus Physical and Elemental DMG for 20s.
-6 stacks max. | 3rd YES
+6 stacks max. | 3rd
-**Nexus Signet 2: Faded Stars** |
+**Grey & Empty**: Enemies stay tainted for 5s longer. | 4th if taken Red **Nexus Signet 2: Faded Stars** |

 !!! note
-    Getting the core is not necessary.
-You can just take all 3 signets from Felis Shop if you can.
+    Do not invest heavily into Griseo signets.
+They won't really give RI that much of a boost as the other priority main signets.

 ***